mere-dev/mere-dev.github.io/content/docs/contributing/code-of-conduct.md

 <contact@mere.dev>.
 All complaints will be reviewed and investigated promptly and professionally.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Anyone accused has the right to face their accusor

 ## Enforcement Guidelines

-Community leaders may consult and quote The Bible for guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders may consult and quote The Bible for guidelines in determining the consequences for any action they deem in violation of this Code of Conduct.

+Community leaders may choose to adopt mutual arbitration, providing that all arbtitrators respect the use of the Bible and laws of our Lord and saviour Jesus Christ